 Overall, Circle is the best standalone community platform and it’s an ideal option if your main goal is to build an engaged community.
 It will work great for all types of users including course creators, membership site owners, online coaches, SaaS product brands, etc.

-Tribe is very similar to Circle in a sense that it is focused completely on community building features and doesn’t include tools for either course creation or even monetization.
+Tribe is very similar to Circle in the sense that it is focused completely on community building features and doesn’t include tools for either course creation or even monetization.

 When it comes to content creation, Tribe allows you to write articles, post images, videos, ask questions and submit answers.
 It also allows you to categorize content and offers seamless discovery through a personalized activity feed.